aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/working-with-barcode-image/image-formatting-and-display-settings/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarCodeImages-EnableImageBorder-EnableImageBorder.cs" >}}

-A complete example to handle borders of the barcode image is given below.
+A complete example to handle the borders of the barcode image is given below.

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-ManageBarcodeImages-BarcodeImageBorders-BarcodeImageBorders.cs" >}}